kearneyLSE/ds105a-2024/README.md

 Casey can come back and edit this when needed.
 Casey will now test it.
 I have made edits, but my `git status` command indicates I am up to date because I have not yet saved this edit.

-Casey is now adding another edit in 2025 as additional practice.

 Casey is now adding another line to test the source control feature of VS code that Jon demonstrates.